yandex-cloud/docs/en/billing/quickstart/index.md

          {% endnote %}

          * When enabling the trial period, remember that after its expiration, your resources will be suspended.
 To resume operation, you will need to switch to the [paid version](../operations/activate-commercial.md).
-         * If you don't activate the trial period at this time, your account will be created as a paid account.
-In this case, after [using up the initial grant](../../getting-started/usage-grant.md), you don't have to upgrade to the paid version.
+         * If you don't activate the trial period at this stage, your account will be created with paid consumption.
+In this case, [after using up the initial grant](../../getting-started/usage-grant.md), you don't have to upgrade to the paid version.

    1. Click **Create**.

    If you select the **Bank transfer** payment method or if the payer is a non-resident of Russia or Kazakhstan, you will receive an email with further instructions at the email address specified in your Yandex or Yandex 360 account.
-In this case, it may take up to three business days to activate your billing account.
 It may take up to three business days to activate your billing account.
 If this is your first billing account in {{ yandex-cloud }}, it's automatically created with the trial period enabled.
 To continue to use the resources after your trial period ends, make sure to switch to the [paid version](../operations/activate-commercial.md).

 {% endlist %}